 Employees shall use sick leave hours equal to the scheduled workday hours as reflected in the ETS baseline work schedule or in partial day increments.
-Employees who have no accrued sick leave hours in their unused or current sick leave accounts may charge these authorized absences to vacation hours or PTO without pay.
-(PTO with pay is not authorized.)
+Employees who have no accrued sick leave hours in their unused or current sick leave accounts may charge these authorized absences to vacation hours or personal time off PTO without pay. (personal time off PTO with pay is not authorized.)